 Have some backup in case your primary means of navigation goes wrong or you screw up badly (see tips, below)

 On the day you will get a card (called the ‘brevet’) that you use to record times at controls and answer the information control questions it poses.
 It also gives starting and closing times for controls (not information controls) that correspond to the minute to the speed limits.
 Between these times should be when you arrive at a control.
-If you arrive early you will need to wait.
+If you arrive early you should wait.
 If late, you should assess whether you can catch up or not by the end of the ride, let the organiser know if you cannot.
 It is up to the organiser if you are outside limits.
-My stance is that I won’t accept early arrival at a control, but it’s OK to be a bit late at an intermediate control as mechanicals may slow you right down, but you do need to get to the end in time.
+My stance is that I won’t accept early arrival at the finish, but it’s OK to be a bit late at an intermediate control as mechanicals may slow you right down, but you do need to get to the end in time - I go home.

-Depending on the ride you may get a stamp, pick up a sticker or get a receipt (which should have date and time).
+Depending on the ride you may get a stamp, pick up a sticker or get a receipt (which should have date and time) at a control.
 Each ride should give instructions.
 If for some reason you cannot get one, use your initiative to get a proof of passage.
 There is no proof required from the start point.

 Most Audaxes do not require mudguards, and mine don’t, but if conditions are wet you may prefer to fit something - even raceblades make a big difference and cafes may be less than keen to serve someone with thick mud from head to backside.
 Helmets (or not) are entirely up to you.